-transformations introduced a new governance structure in the country comprising a national government and 47 counties.
+In 2010, Kenya adopted a new constitution, which among other legal transformations introduced a new governance structure in the country comprising a national government and 47 counties.
 The 2010 Constitution also sought to devolve both political and economic power to the 47 counties, introducing an executive and legislature in each of the counties.
 While the national government continues to provide policy direction and also implements projects of a national nature, significant power and resources hitherto concentrated at this level have since been transferred to the counties.
-Effectively transferring SDG implementation to the local level.